CSB5/BEEM-static/README.md

 ## Citation

-A manuscript for BEEM-static is in preparation and please contact us ([Li Chenhao](mailto:lich@gis.a-star.edu.sg) or [Niranjan Nagarajan](mailto:nagarajann@gis.a-star.edu.sg)) if you are interested in using it.
+A manuscript for BEEM-Static is in preparation and please contact us ([Li Chenhao](mailto:lich@gis.a-star.edu.sg) or [Niranjan Nagarajan](mailto:nagarajann@gis.a-star.edu.sg)) if you are interested in using it.
 Alternatively, you can also cite our manuscript on BEEM:

  - C Li, K R Chng, J S Kwah, T V Av-Shalom, L Tucker-Kellogg & N Nagarajan.
 (2019).
 An expectation-maximization algorithm enables accurate ecological modeling using longitudinal metagenome sequencing data. [*Microbiome*](https://rdcu.be/bPl3T).